-From state-of-the-art stadiums to opening ceremonies that pull out all the stops, host cities pour unbelievable amounts of money into Olympics prep.
-In the last 15 years, millions of spend has easily turned into several billion and, every four years, the need to impress the world looms even larger.
+From state-of-the-art stadiums to dazzling opening ceremonies, host cities pour unbelievable amounts of money into the Olympic Games.
+In the last 18 years, millions of dollars spent preparing for the Games has easily turned into several billion and, every four years, the need to impress the world looms even larger.

 But this off-field competition has led to abandoned venues, the displacement of local residents and Indigenous folks, detrimental pollution and, of course, staggering debt.
-Ahead of Tokyo 2020, which is set to begin on July 23, 2021, we're taking a look at the impacts the Olympics continue to have on former host cities — even after they pass the torch.
+We’re taking a look at some of the grievous ways the Olympics have impacted former host cities — even after they pass the torch.

 The Modern-Day Games Mean Modern-Day Costs